1e4/idlescape/README.md

 - Update title bar on browsers to let you know what action you are doing, or to let you know if you are idling
 - Title bar now tells you how many bars you have left to smith based on Heat and Bars
 - Title bar now tells you how many fish you have left to cook
+- Title bar shows how much food you have in your inventory when in combat - **you must have the inventory tab open for this to work on the combat screen**

 ## Requests
 - Feel free to open a new issue if you are wanting a specific utility